rvatanme/Transistors/JFET_MESFET_MODFET/README.md

 ![](https://github.com/rvatanme/Transistors/blob/main/JFET_MESFET_MODFET/HEMT_JEFET_MESFET.png)

 ### Basic Device Structure
-The most-common heterojunctions for the MODFETs are the AlGaAs/GaAs, AlGaAdInGaAs, and InAlAs/InGaAs heterointerfaces.
+The most-common heterojunctions for the MODFETs are the AlGaAs/GaAs, AlGaAs/InGaAs, and InAlAs/InGaAs heterointerfaces.
 A basic MODFET structure based on the AlGaAs/GaAs system is shown in the following Fig. It is seen here that the barrier layer AlGaAs under the gate is doped, while the channel layer GaAs is undoped.

 ![](https://github.com/rvatanme/Transistors/blob/main/JFET_MESFET_MODFET/MODFET.png)